robincoello/he-origami/docs/developer-guide/building-modules.md

 <kbd>npm install -g gulp</kbd>
 </pre>

 This command may prompt you for your password.
 You will need administrative access to your machine to complete this step.
-On FT-managed machines the password is typically the same as the password you use to log into the corporate network.
+On Pearson-owned machines, this will typically be your PEROOT password.

 ## 3. Install origami build tools